SynfiniDLT/daml-tokenization-toolkit/wallet-views/README.md

 ### API tests

-To run functional test cases on the API, make sure you export an the `SCRIBE_LOCATION` environment variable to point to where you have installed the Scribe JAR file.
+To run functional test cases on the API, make sure you export the `SCRIBE_LOCATION` environment variable to point to where you have installed the Scribe JAR file.
 Then run the below command:

 ```